 Who's The Real Beneficiary?

-Not only do control people create rebels, they also create dependents.
+Not only do control people create rebels, but they also create dependents.
 And, in both situations, the real beneficiary isn't the person being controlled!

 Use the 5 Why's